JCU Postgraduate Health Studies

 Graduate Certificate of Prehospital and Retrieval Medicine

 Deliver critical care when and where it’s needed most.
-Build specialised skills in prehospital and retrieval medicine to support patients in remote, emergency and interfacility contexts.
-Designed for doctors, nurses and paramedics, this course equips you to manage patient transport across fixed-wing and rotary aircraft.
-Learn from retrieval specialists and gain practical insight through simulation and field-based learning..
+Build specialised skills in prehospital and retrieval medicine to support patients in remote, emergency and interfacility settings.
+Designed for doctors, nurses and paramedics, the Graduate Certificate of Prehospital and Retrieval Medicine prepares you to manage patient transport across fixed-wing and rotary aircraft.
+Learn from experienced retrieval specialists and gain practical insight through simulation and field-based learning.

 Graduate Certificate of Prehospital and Retrieval Medicine